 - Does your dog keep the leash loose regardless of distractions?

-If not, I wouldn’t necessarily start off thinking that the core problem is one in which the dog(s) are unlikely to be capable of having their behaviour modified.
+If not, I wouldn’t necessarily start off thinking that the core problem is one in which the dog(s) are unlikely to be capable of having their behavior modified.
 It may be.
-I have certainly had situation where dogs were incapable of cohabiting with other dogs in peace and harmony but more often than not, it’s a handling problem.
+I have certainly had the situation where dogs were incapable of cohabiting with other dogs in peace and harmony but more often than not, it’s a handling problem.

 In many cases where dogs like your own live in reasonable relative harmony a common element is that the answers the dog owner provides to those earlier three questions is a yes and does not include words like, “Mostly, usually, it depends etc.” My point is that if the dog owner isn’t clearly the one in charge then the dogs are more likely to compete with each other for whatever resources they happen to personally value whether that be food, toys, treats, breeding rights, the affection of a household member etc.